-On December 1, 1999 (64 FR 67207), FDA published a proposed rule providing a framework for the content and format of the annual progress report.
+In the Federal Register of December 1, 1999 (64 FR 67207), FDA published a proposed rule providing a framework for the content and format of the annual progress report.
 The proposed rule also clarified the scope of the reporting requirement and the timing for submission of the annual progress reports.
-The final rule, published on October 30, 2000 (65 FR 64607), modified annual report requirements for new drug applications (NDA) and abbreviated new drug applications (ANDA) by revising § 314.81(b)(2)(vii) (21 CFR 314.81(b)(2)(vii)).
-The rule also created a new annual reporting requirement for biologics license applications (BLA) by establishing § 601.70 (21 CFR 601.70).
+The final rule, published in the Federal Register of October 30, 2000 (65 FR 64607), modified annual report requirements for new drug applications (NDAs) and abbreviated new drug applications (ANDAs) by revising § 314.81(b)(2)(vii) (21 CFR 314.81(b)(2)(vii)).
+The rule also created a new annual reporting requirement for biologics license applications (BLAs) by establishing § 601.70 (21 CFR 601.70).
 These regulations became effective on April 30, 2001.
 The regulations apply only to human drug and biological products.
 They do not apply to animal drug or to biological products that also meet the definition of a medical device.

 According to the regulations, once a postmarketing study commitment has been made, an applicant must report on the progress of the commitment on the anniversary of the product's approval until the postmarketing study commitment is completed or terminated, and FDA determines that the postmarketing study commitment has been fulfilled or that the postmarketing study commitment is either no longer feasible or would no longer provide useful information.
 The annual progress report must include a description of the postmarketing study commitment, a schedule for completing the study commitment, and a characterization of the current status of the study commitment.
 The report must also provide an explanation of the postmarketing study commitment's status by describing briefly the postmarketing study commitment's progress.
-A postmarketing study commitment schedule is expected to include the actual or projected dates for the following: (1) Submission of the study protocol to FDA, (2) completion of patient accrual or initiation of an animal study, (3) completion of the study, and (4) submission of the final study report to FDA.
+A postmarketing study commitment schedule is expected to Start Printed Page 8380include the actual or projected dates for the following items: (1) Submission of the study protocol to FDA; (2) completion of patient accrual or initiation of an animal study; (3) completion of the study; and (4) submission of the final study report to FDA.
 The postmarketing study commitment status must be described in the annual report according to the following definitions: